M echanic Grove sits in Lancaster County, about ten miles north of the Mason-Dixon Line.

 On June 14, 1935 Zimmerly was found guilty of not murder, but rather "performing an illegal operation that cost a woman's life."
 The maximum penalty for this charge was seven years.
 Sentencing was deferred until the conclusion of his trial for illegally operating on Elsie Miller.
 In total, Zimmerly received a sentence of 7 1/2 years in the notorious Eastern State Penitentiary in Philadelphia.
 As fate would have it, he died of a cerebral hemorrhage six months shy of his release date.

 In January 1936 there was an unusual exhibit at the Pennsylvania Farm Show.
 It displayed relics of famous Pennsylvania crimes.
 Included among the macabre artifacts were the bones and clothing of Gloria Lawson.
-Decades before the likes of In Cold Blood and Making A Murderer became book and television sensations, the true crimes of Dr. Henry C. Zimmerly were already attracting a wide audience. 💀
+Decades before the likes of In Cold Blood and Making A Murderer became book and television sensations, the true crimes of Dr. Harry C. Zimmerly were already attracting a wide audience. 💀